cindyyputri/Personal-Notes/README.md

 Website catatan pribadi untuk submission kelas belajar membuat aplikasi web dengan react dari dicoding

 ## Getting Started
 This project doesn't have node modules.
-So download this Personal-Notes file, then you have to add node modules file yourself.
+So download this Personal-Notes file, then you have to add node modules file yourself with `npm install`

 ### Available Scripts
 In the project directory, you can run: